 Cleveland, OH: Reimagining Cleveland

 Reimagining Cleveland, a project of the Cleveland Neighborhood Progress, views vacant land as an asset that can help the city’s long-term success.
 Cleveland has nearly 28,000 vacant lots, a number that is expected to grow as the city continues to demolish abandoned buildings.25Mallach A, Steif K, Graziani K. Center for Community Progress.
 The reimagining Cleveland vacant lot greening program: Evaluating economic development and public safety outcomes.
 Published 2016. https://bit.ly/2Un1Sb8.
 Through grant funding of nearly $2 million to more than 100 projects, Reimagining Cleveland is empowering local residents to participate in improving their community.
 Vacant lots have been transformed into pocket parks, community gardens, market gardens, neighborhood pathways, and orchards, among other projects.
-The program, however, has struggled to obtain funding for additional interventions, despite its success.
-Transforming vacant lots has been found to reduce aggravated assaults, including gun assaults, by at least 34 percent.26Ibid.
+A quasi-experimental evaluation of Cleveland’s greening program from 2011–2014 found that, on average, intervention lots experienced a 58 percent reduction in aggravated assaults, though this effect faded six months post intervention.
+The program, however, has struggled to obtain funding for additional interventions, despite its promise.26Mallach A, Steif K, Graziani K. Center for Community Progress.
+The reimagining Cleveland vacant lot greening program: Evaluating economic development and public safety outcomes.
+Published 2016. https://bit.ly/2Un1Sb8.

 Arts and Culture